RobinTruax/website/content/about/main/index.md

 show_intro: true
 intro: |
   ### What am I up to?
-  This summer, I am studying combinatorial properties of certain hyperplane arrangements at the Institute for Computational and Experimental Research in Mathematics (ICERM).
+  This summer, I am studying combinatorial properties of certain hyperplane arrangements at the [Institute for Computational and Experimental Research in Mathematics (ICERM)]().
 Afterwards, I shall be returning to Stanford for my third year, where I will continue my research on the mathematics of voting systems while completing my studies.
   ### What do I enjoy?
   I have lived all over the United States, but I consider my "hometown" to be Seattle, where I lived the longest.
-I love reading, particularly where Asian-American and queer literature meets science fiction and magical realism (see Ted Chiang or Ken Liu).
+I love reading, particularly where Asian-American and queer literature meets science fiction and magical realism (see [Ted Chiang]() or [Ken Liu]()).
 I also enjoy playing games, both tabletop games and video games (most recently [Celeste]()).
 My favorite genres of music are R&B (ex.
-Emawk or grentperez) and alternative (ex.
-Mitski or Of Montreal).
+[Emawk]() or [grentperez]()) and alternative (ex.
+[Mitski]() or [of Montreal]()).
 Reach out to me if we have any interests in common: my email is truax [at] stanford [dot] edu.
   ### Curriculum Vitae
   You can access my CV [here](cv.pdf).
 show_outro: true